23006823/Led-control-using-Arduino/README.md

 ## RESULT
-Thus design and implement a system for LED control using an Arduino microcontroller and a push button.
+Thus, designed and implemented a system for LED control using an Arduino microcontroller and a push button.